gatsbyjs/gatsby/docs/blog/gatsby-first-beta-release.md

 * New plugin architecture (to date 45+ plugins have been written)
 * New data layer which lets you integrate data from both remote (CMSs, APIs, etc.) and local sources
-* Progress web app features such as automatic code and data splitting (by route), prefetching, and service worker and offline-first support
+* Progressive web app features such as automatic code and data splitting (by route), prefetching, and service worker and offline-first support

 ## Special thanks to